Where in the world is this?

 Well, it’s not Tokyo – not self-respecting enough.
 It’s not Singapore – not clean enough.
 This sort of leaves Hong Kong, which it is.

 Causeway Bay is one of Hong Kong’s premiere shopping districts.
 It also ranks as one of the most expensive pieces of real estate in the world.
-This little dai pai dong is located in an alley a little way off the centre of this district – a place where the rent is relatively cheap and where the “overheads” are kept low.
+Where this dai pai dong is located – in an alley a little way off the centre of this district – is a place where the rent is relatively cheap and where the “overheads” are kept low.
 This little place may not define fine dining in Hong Kong but it does define a way of life that is typical to Hong Kong.

 Enjoy.
 Comments and queries are welcome…